mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 #### Social Sharing Links

-To add Facebook, Twitter, and Google+ share links to a post add the following YAML front matter.
+To add Twitter, Facebook, and Google+ share links to a post add the following YAML front matter.
+If you'd like to use different social networks modify `_includes/share-this.html` to your liking.
+Icons are set using [Font Awesome](http://fontawesome.io/).

 {% highlight yaml %}
 share: true